YJagger23/Plane-War/README.md

               Ares.moveright()

           while running:...
+              if Ares.active:
                   screen.blit(Ares.image, Ares.rect) #put the player's plane into the screen as defined in the player class
    ```
    2) Add the enemy plane (EnemyS for instance; EnemyB will be similar)